Curriculum1.jpg

 CE 1101 Chiropractic Clinical Practice

-A comprehensive introduction to the structure and function of CMCC’s clinical teaching environment, the theory and application of evidence-informed clinical practice and exposure to the skills required to effectively retrieve, critically appraise, and apply current health care information and literature are provided.
-Integration of skills and knowledge learned in other areas of the program, including interviewing, informed consent, and clinical examination skills is facilitated.
-Clinical skills and knowledge are reinforced through observation in the clinic and experiences in the Simulation Laboratory, HPD, OSCE and Grand Rounds.
+A comprehensive introduction to the structure and function of CMCC’s clinical teaching environment, the theory and application of evidence-informed clinical practice and exposure to the skills required to effectively retrieve, critically appraise, and apply current healthcare information and literature are provided.
+Integration of skills and knowledge learned in other areas of the program, including interviewing, informed consent, and clinical examination skills, is facilitated.
+Clinical skills and knowledge are reinforced through observation in the clinic and experiences in the Simulation Laboratory, HPD, OSCE, Experiential Learning Sessions and Grand Rounds.

 CP 1102 Foundations of Chiropractic Principles and Practice